wakeflow/how-we-do/docs/event_tracking.md

   source: "ad_campaign_412"
 }
 ```
+Traits and properties are always defined in camelCase e.g. `accountType` rather than snake_cse or any other case.

 ## Event naming convention
 We follow the `Object Action` naming convention.
 This means that all event names start in the affected Object and then describe the action that has affected this Object.
 For example: